utsavpatel562/CareerBoost-AI/README.md

 ### 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-### 📞 Contact
-For any questions or inquiries, please reach out to utsavpatel562@gmail.com

 Happy coding! 🎉
 Feel free to customize this README further based on your project's specific details and requirements.